Nancy Dickerson: Personal

 On February 22, 1962, she married industrialist C. Wyatt Dickerson and became stepmother to his three daughters from a prior marriage.
 They had two sons together, Michael and John.
-They lived at "Merrywood", a 46-acre estate in McLean, Virginia throughout most of the marriage, which ended in divorce.
+They lived at "Merrywood", a 46-acre estate in McLean, Virginia, throughout most of the marriage, which ended in divorce.

 In her 1976 memoir Among Those Present, she recalled that The Washington Daily News once offered her a job as women's editor, but she turned it down because "it seemed outlandish to try to change the world writing shopping and food columns."
 She appeared as a mystery guest on the game show What's My Line?

 Dickerson moved to New York City in 1989.
 On February 25, 1989, she married former Goldman Sachs chairman John C. Whitehead.
 He later served as World Trade Center Memorial Foundation chairman and died on February 7, 2015.

-Dickerson died in New York City on October 18, 1997 of complications from a stroke, aged 70.
+Dickerson died in New York City on October 18, 1997, of complications from a stroke, aged 70.
 She is buried at Arlington National Cemetery – Section 3, Grave# 1316-A-LH – alongside Whitehead, who had been a commander in the Navy.

 Her younger son, John Dickerson, is a journalist who previously hosted the CBS News program Face the Nation and co-hosted on CBS This Morning.
 He wrote a book, On Her Trail, about his mother's life.
+In January 2025, John became the co-host of the CBS Evening News.